mattcleigh/neutrino_flows/README.md

 1) Setup the environment
     - Either use the requirement.txt file to setup the appropriate python packages.
         - This project was tested with python 3.9
-    - Alternatively use the docker build file to create an image which can run
+    - Alternatively use the docker build file to create an image which can run the package
-    - Download the pre-built docker image from dockerhub here:
-        - TODO add url
 2) Download the data
     - The datafiles are a bit larger and thus are not stored in this repository
     - You can find them here: